Backpacking in the Peak District

 How much does it cost to visit the Peak District?

 The whole area is a national park but the entire place is free to enter so fill your boots!
 And accommodation starts as little as 30GBP per night.

-Accommodation in the Peak District:
+Accommodation in the Peak District

 There is certainly no shortage of this!
 With so many youth hostels, camping sites Peak District cottages and B&B’s in every tiny English village it’s simply a matter of choosing your place.
 The youth hostels start at $15 per night for a dorm.
 It’s no wonder Peak District holidays are becoming so popular.